garrettsutula/aws-solutions-architect-associate-notes/notes/vpc.md

 - You can peer VPCs with other AWS accounts as well as other VPCs in the same account.
 - You can peer between regions
 - VPC peering is always direct between two VPCs, e.g. `A <-> B`, with a `A <-> B <-> C` configuration `A` & `C` can only talk to `B`, but `B` can talk to `A` & `C`
+- IP addresses in VPCs cannot overlap

+## AWS Transit Gateway
+AWS Transit Gateway connects VPCs and on-premises networks through a central hub.
+This simplifies your network and puts an end to complex peering relationships.
+It acts as a cloud router – each new connection is only made once.

 ## Creating a VPC
 Maximum 5 VPCs per Region